 As we mentioned above, kidney contains a rare amino acid ergothioneine, which promotes fertility.
 The omega-3 fatty acids in beef kidney may also increase fertility via their anti-inflammatory properties.

-But perhaps the most important fertility booster in beef kidney is folate.
+But perhaps the most important fertility supporting compound in beef kidney is folate.
 Folate is an important B vitamin that’s especially important for pregnant mothers — a growing baby requires lots of it.
-Folate deficiencies during pregnancy increase a child’s risk of neural tube defects, neurological problems, and more.

 Beef kidney is rich enough in vitamin A to be great for your vision.
 The right amount of vitamin A may maintain healthy vision by helping ocular cells differentiate into their proper roles.